Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 20. Dragged the Sizing control at the bottom of the Canvas up and stopped at the edge of the pasted image to eliminate the white area of the canvas.

-21. Similarly adjusted the right side of the image.
+21. Similarly, adjust the right side of the image.

-22. Selected Save from File Menu to save the image at a convenient location with a name.
+22. Select Save from the File Menu to save the image with a name in a convenient location.

-But, first, let us see how to apply the gradient image as the Form's Background picture.
+But first, let’s see how to apply the gradient image as the form’s background picture.

 Inserting the Image on the Form Background